Graceful Boundaries

 Level 2 — Discoverable

 Add a /api/limits endpoint that returns all enforced limits as structured JSON.
+If applicable, link same-origin extension documents from extensions.

 30–60 minutes